IIeTp/Filebot-Xattr-Scanner-ID/README.md

 cp -vru 'Filebot-Xattr-Scanner-ID-master/Scanners' '/path/to/PlexMediaServer/Library/Plex Media Server'
 ```

-## FileBot Xattr Metadata Scanner
+## FileBot Xattr Metadata Scanner ID

-The `FileBot Xattr Scanner` will read `name / year / season / episode / etc` from xattr metadata instead of guessing and parsing information from the file path.
+The `FileBot Xattr Scanner ID` will read `name / year / season / episode / etc` from xattr metadata instead of guessing and parsing information from the file path.
 This scanner will greatly enhance primary agents such as `Plex Movie`, `TheMovieDB` or `TheTVDB`, regardless of whether files are named according to [`{plex}`](https://www.filebot.net/forums/viewtopic.php?f=5&t=4116) standards or not.
 Files without xattr metadata will be ignored.